Medicines and poisons

 - supply to consumers.

-The main laws in Western Australia controlling medicines and poisons are the Poisons Act 1964 (external site) and the Poisons Regulations 1965 (external site).
+The main laws in Western Australia controlling medicines and poisons are the Medicines and Poisons Act 2014 (external site) and Medicines and Poisons Regulations 2016 (external site).

 How do the Act and Regulations control medicines and poisons?